iqtree/iqtree.github.io/doc/AliSim.md

      iqtree2 --alisim alignment_HKY -t tree.nwk -m HKY{2.0}+F{0.2/0.3/0.1/0.4}

-This simulates a new alignment under [HKY model](https://dx.doi.org/10.1007%2FBF02101694) with transition/transversion ratio of 2 and nucleotide frequences of 0.2, 0.3, 0.1, 0.4 for A, C, G, T, respectively.
+This simulates a new alignment under the [HKY model](https://dx.doi.org/10.1007%2FBF02101694) with a transition/transversion ratio of 2 and nucleotide frequencies of 0.2, 0.3, 0.1, 0.4 for A, C, G, T, respectively.

 AliSim also supports all [rate heterogeneity across sites](...) such as: